 Support teachers in undertaking all statutory and non-statutory assessments, for children with SEND and PPG.

-Holding, and supporting colleagues, for example Learning Mentor, to hold to account, parents so that children in their phase wear school uniform.
+To hold to account parents for ensuring their children wear school uniform and to ensure colleagues, for example Learning Mentor, do the same.

 Arrange for all SEN focused learning areas (classrooms, learning hubs, corridor learning areas etc) to reflect the school’s policies and effective practice.
-For example, for SEN learning hubs to have all resources be well organised and presented by the time interventions start each term and ongoing.
+For example, for SEN learning hubs to have all resources, be well organised and presented by the time interventions start each term and ongoing.

 Writing annual SEND and PPG reports to meet statutory timescales and those set by governors and more senior colleagues.